-Who Do You Think You Are? is back for a new season, and as always there is a whole host of celebrity names ready to delve back into their family history and see what secrets (and maybe even some scandal!) they can unearth.
+Who Do You Think You Are? season 18 is here, and as always there is a whole host of celebrity names ready to delve back into their family history and see what secrets (and maybe even some scandal!) they can unearth.

 Emily Smith, BBC Commissioning Editor for Documentaries, says: “We are very excited for this new series of Who Do You Think You Are? and for viewers to share in the extraordinary mix of personal celebrity histories taking us across the world, and which together reflect our rich collective history”.